What most parents want to know

 It might surprise you to know that the chief technology officer of eBay sends his children to a tech-free elementary school in Silicon Valley, as do executives from Google, Apple, Yahoo and Hewlett-Packard.
 At PSS, we are not opposed to technology; we just don’t see a dominant place for it in our elementary school where real engagement comes from great educators and curious children who co-author their learning every day simply by letting their curiosity run free.

-It is not the focus of our educational approach; however we have had gifted students and those with special needs designations enjoy great success at our school.
+It is not the focus of our educational approach; however we have had gifted students and those with support needs designations enjoy great success at our school.
 We approach each child and family on a case by case basis just as we do with all prospective students, to ensure that we are the right school to maximize your child’s happiness and potential.
 Please see our enrolment page for more information on our admissions process.

 Our integration of social and emotional learning in all of our curriculum also plays a key role in cultivating a school environment characterized by empathy, kindness and healthy relationships.